-Mrs. Martineau entered The Knoll in 1846, on the 7th of April; and it was while preparing to do so, on the 25th of March, that her friend Macready the servant had misdirected me; met her on my return in search of me, and walked with her to her newly built or building house, - a most commodious, beautifully situated, and desirable residence in all respects.
+Mrs. Martineau entered The Knoll in 1846, on the 7th of April; and it was while preparing to do so, on the 25th of March, that her friend Macready

+"Saw a brown-faced looking woman watching for the coach; thought I knew the face; looked out of window; it was Miss Martineau.
+She came to the inn where we stopped; a few words passed; she told me to get my dinner at the inn, as she had but one room, and then come to her.
+I got a very bad dinner and set out to her old lodgings, to which the servant had misdirected me; met her on my return in search of me, and walked with her to her newly built or building house,-a most commodious, beautifully situated, and desirable residence in all respects.
 I could not but look with wonder at the brown hue of health upon her face, and see her firm and almost manly strides as she walked along with me to Fox How, Dr. Arnold's place, from which the family are at present abroad.
-We walked on to Rydal Mount, to call on Wordsworth, who was ill in bed, and had had leeches this morning.
+We walked on to Rydal Mount, to call on Wordsworth, who was ill in bed, and had leeches this morning.
 I left my regards, &c., took a walk along his terraces, and, returning to my inn, soon after rejoined Miss Martineau at Mrs. Davy's, with whom and Mr. Greg I took tea and passed a very agreeable evening.
 I had received a pamphlet and long letter from Professor Gregory on the subject of mesmerism, on which we had talked a little at Major Thom's, on Saturday last; it is a translation of Reichenbach, and, with some curious facts mentioned by Miss Martineau, certainly made me pause in my utter rejection of this hitherto inscrutable and mysterious power, if power it really be."